zhangxinhui02/Kuboard-Helm-Chart/README.md

 - `Ingress.Host`: **Manually setting required unless `Ingress.Enable` was set to `false`.** Configure ingress host of Kuboard, for example: `kuboard.example.com`.

 - `Service.*`: Configure service ports of Kuboard.
 To disable NodePort, set `NodePort` to `null`.
-If NodePorts of agent server are set to `null`, the agent server will not be available unless port-forward configured.
+If NodePorts of agent server are set to `null`, the agent server will not be available unless port-forward configured by user.

 - `Frontend.*`: These values will be used to set up the front-end page.
 It is helpful when using a reverse proxy.